simonpl/fetch_apod/README.md

 Use URL to define an alternate site to load the image.
 Default is http://apod.nasa.gov/apod/astropix.html (Image of today).

-Fetches the APOD (Astronomy Picture of the day) to the folder defined via `$path` in the file.
+Fetches the APOD (Astronomy Picture of the day) to the folder defined via `$safepath` in the configuration.

 Requires the LWP-lib (Library for WWW in Perl).